 Since 2006, Mindy has focused her project experience on historic preservation and renovations for GH2.
 She takes pride in preserving and revitalizing significant places for a variety of clients, and she works with them individually to plan and implement successful strategies for treatment and ongoing stewardship of their historic properties.
 Mindy is a graduate of the University of Oklahoma with a Bachelor’s of Architecture and a minor in Sociology.

-MATT JENNINGS, RA, AIA
+MATT JENNINGS, AIA

 Senior Preservation Architect